shabyash/frontend-tech-test/README.md

 # SamKnows Front-End Technical Test

+Thank you for your application.
+Here's a short technical test before we invite you in for a face-to-face interview.

 There are two parts to the test:

 1. Currency Converter App (this should take no longer than an hour and a half)
 2. Refactor flatten.js (this shouldn't take long)

+If you don't complete the test, don't worry about it - just send the test back with as much as you've done.
+Also, it would be nice if you could say what you would change if you had more time.

 ## Part one: A currency conversion app